Franco-Micheletti/Data-management-and-Visualiation-Tkinter-App/README.md

 ## LOGIN WINDOW

 Users log in with their username and password.
-This information exist in a database and its compared to the information the user insert in the text entry.
-By default an Admin user should exist in order to change, modify or create new users.
-This may be changed for different purposes.
+This information exists in a database and is compared with the information that the user entered in the text input.
+By default, an administrator user must exist to be able to change, modify or create new users.
+This can be changed for different purposes.

 ![](Login1.gif)